 Credit washing is a tricky trend to solve for because once the identity theft claim is confirmed, the information disappears from their credit report.
 Never again to be seen.
-But luckily, through the Point Predictive consortium approach to fraud prevention, we can see these shifts and highlight the risks for lenders.
+But luckily, through the Point Predictive proprietary data repository approach to fraud prevention, we can see these shifts and highlight the risks for lenders.
 By shedding light on improper manipulation of credit, Point Predictive can help lenders protect themselves and make better decisions.

 2. Income Misrepresentation

 Income misrepresentation is nothing new.
 Unfortunately, people lie about the money they make all the time.
 But it has never been so easy for a borrower to misrepresent the money they make and get away with it.

 Point Predictive conducted a study with its data repository lenders regarding falsified paystubs.
 The results were staggering.
 In 2020 the use of fake paystubs doubled, and lenders reported that about 10% of all paystubs they saw were altered in some way.
 That means that 1 in every 10 paystubs received by lenders were fraud, just last year.
 Fake paystub services are emboldening both first-party and third-party fraudsters alike.